darylducks17/learning-puppeteer/README.md

 - It is developed by the Chrome DevTools team released Puppeteer in 2017.
 - Google owns Puppeteer and the Chrome team maintains it, but it's developed as an open-source project.
 - Very quick test execution compared to other testing frameworks.
+- Functions are readable even for non-technical people

 ## Notes